-In addition, our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions must also adhere to the standards of professional and ethical conduct outlined in our Code of Ethics for Senior Financial Officers.
+Our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, must also adhere to the standards of professional and ethical conduct outlined in our Code of Ethics for Senior Financial Officers.

-Every new Marathon Oil employee is required to complete online Code of Business Conduct training and a separate online cybersecurity course, as well as disclose potential conflicts of interest within 30 days of employment.
+Within 30 days of employment, every Marathon Oil employee is required to complete online Code of Business Conduct (Code) training and a separate online cybersecurity course, as well as disclose potential conflicts of interest.
+Active employees are required to complete an annual Code Questionnaire and Certification, and additional Code training on a scheduled basis.

-We constantly assess our business environment and update our ethics and integrity programs as needed to address current and emerging risks, and strengthen compliance and mitigations.
-Our assessment mechanisms include peer and industry benchmarking, and internal monitoring through the Marathon Oil audit function, Integrity Helpline and other means.
-These efforts in 2018 resulted in revisions to our data privacy practices to adhere to the EU General Data Protection Regulation and to additional measures to prevent corruption and bribery across the enterprise.
-Our recent benchmarking focused on peer and industry investigation practices and our program will also undergo a third-party assessment.
+We regularly assess our business environment and update our ethics and integrity programs to address current and emerging risks, and strengthen compliance and mitigations.
+Our assessment mechanisms include internal monitoring through the Marathon Oil audit and compliance functions and Integrity Helpline, as well as peer and industry benchmarking.

 Preventing Corruption and Bribery